 Part 1.
 Innocence and Sexuality.
 As already suggested, Valerie is first and foremost about the links, barriers and cross-over between innocence and sexuality.
-Whilst some characters (for example, the religious fundamentalists), believe there to be a strict differentiation between the two, the film and Valerie herself know that this is not the case; if anything, … Continue reading Valerie And Her Week Of Wonders (1970) – Duality Through Sound And Vision (Part 2).
+Whilst some characters (for example, the religious fundamentalists), believe there to be a strict differentiation between the two, the film and Valerie herself know that this is not the case; if anything, it is the watermark of the patriarchy that such a … Continue reading Valerie And Her Week Of Wonders (1970) – Duality Through Sound And Vision (Part 2).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Natural Diegesis And Aural Interaction With Landscape.
 One of M.R.
 James’ most recognisable writing traits is his emphasis on rural settings.
-From his own personal experience, of both exploring the churches of France on holiday bike-rides and living and holidaying in Suffolk and Norfolk, the rural landscape … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 5 (Landscape).
+From his own personal experience, of both exploring the churches of France on holiday bike-rides and living and holidaying in Suffolk and Norfolk, the rural landscape became almost as much of a story trope as the … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 5 (Landscape).

 Part 1.
 The Aural-Thematic Ties In BBC Ghost Stories.
 “He first began to write the ghost stories for which he is now famous in late 1892 or early 1893 while he was a fellow of King’s.
-They were composed initially to be read aloud in his college rooms as a Christmas treat for his friends."- … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 2 (The Disembodied Voice).
+They were composed initially to be read aloud in his college rooms as a Christmas treat for his friends.”- Oliver (p.15, 2012).
+When looking at the source material for … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 2 (The Disembodied Voice).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Part 7.
 Conclusions From the analysis of only a handful of British folk horror films, it has been shown that they rely heavily on their music in order to achieve their full cinematic effect.
-Altman states the following when discussing genre theory: “Constantly opposing … Continue reading The Music of Folk Horror – Part 8 (Conclusions).
+Altman states the following when discussing genre theory: “Constantly opposing cultural values to counter-culture values, genre films regularly depend on … Continue reading The Music of Folk Horror – Part 8 (Conclusions).